Saturday, 18 May 2024

 HISTORY AND INSCRIPTIONS

 It is believed that the original temple belongs to Chera King Cheran Senkuttuvan and the Kannagi idol was made out of stone brought from Himalayan Hills.
 Chozhas and Pandyas rebuilt the temple with stones.
-Based on the inscription stones found in the temple on various places, it is presumed that the temple was reconstructed once again.
-Now the temple is in dilapidated condition, couldn’t rebuilt due to various reasons like, forced occupation by the Kerala Government from Tamil Nadu Government, not willing of reconstruct the temple by both the Governments, formation of approach roads, etc,.
+Based on the inscription stones found in the temple in various places, it is presumed that the temple was reconstructed once again.
+Now the temple is in dilapidated condition, and couldn’t rebuilt due to various reasons like forced occupation by the Kerala Government from the Tamil Nadu Government, not willingness to reconstruct the temple by both Governments, formation of approach roads, etc,.

-There are 8 inscriptions recorded from this temple under ARN 277 and 284, in addition to this a Pandya period inscription was also recorded from North east corner of the Compound wall, in 2017.
-Out of nine inscriptions 7 belongs to Pandyas and 2 belongs to Chozhas.
-Outside this temple, Samandipuram and Gudalur Azhagar temple inscriptions mentions this temple.
+There are 8 inscriptions recorded from this temple under ARN 277 and 284, in addition to this a Pandya period inscription was also recorded from the Northeast corner of the Compound wall, in 2017.
+Out of nine inscriptions 7 belong to Pandyas and 2 belong to Chozhas.
+Outside this temple, Samandipuram and Gudalur Azhagar temple inscriptions mention this temple.

-Rajaraja Chozha and Kulasekara Pandya’s inscriptions records Kannagi’s name as Sri Poorani.
+Rajaraja Chozha and Kulasekara Pandya’s inscriptions record Kannagi’s name as Sri Poorani.

-From Kambam to Angur Palayam road, the place called Samundipuram, the Padipurakottam of Mangaladevi was existed.
-The same is called as Chamundeeswari.
-A 13th century Pandya period inscription ( not in readable condition ) is available in this temple.
-The temple tank is called as Udaiya Nachi kulam.
-This Kulam / Tanks is on the Peru vazhi ( Ancient route ).
-Fearing the wild animals, the people worships Mangala Devi at this place.
+From Kambam to Angur Palayam road, the place called Samundipuram, the Padipurakottam of Mangaladevi existed.
+The same is called Chamundeeswari.
+A 13th-century Pandya period inscription (not in readable condition ) is available in this temple.
+The temple tank is called Udaiya Nachi kulam.
+This Kulam/Tank is on the Peru vazhi (Ancient route).
+Fearing the wild animals, the people worship Mangala Devi at this place.

 The 1658 CE Chera King Kulasekara Nayanar’s period inscription at Gudalur Azhagar Temple, records the lands gifted to the 6 temples for Poojas.
-In that, one temple Deity name is mentioned as “Mangala Devi”.
+In that, one temple Deity's name is mentioned as “Mangala Devi”.
 This inscription mentions the periphery limits of lands.
-The lands gifted are, 15 kalam from to Mangala Devi Amman’s Pooja, Azhagar temple 60 Kalam, Vanmiga nathar 10 kalam, Periyathu Sastha temple 15 kalam, for Brahmana’s bhojanam / food for Brahmins 5 kalam, Ettuma nallur 50, for 6 m,nemples Brahmana Bhojanam 200 kalam.
+The lands gifted are 15 kalam from Mangala Devi Amman’s Pooja, Azhagar temple 60 Kalam, Vanmiga Nathar 10 kalam, Periyathu Sastha temple 15 kalam, for Brahmana’s bhojanam / food for Brahmins 5 kalam, Ettuma Nallur 50, for 6, temples Brahmana Bhojanam 200 kalam.

 Note

-The inscription mentions the year and date as 1658 CE, August 9th ( Ref Madras Epigraphical Reports 288, 1928-1929 ).
-The already found inscriptions refers deity as Pooranu, Aludaya nachiar, Udaiya Nachiar, Mangala Devi.
-But the new incomplete inscription found out in the temple, is an important one.
+The inscription mentions the year and date as 1658 CE, August 9th ( Ref Madras Epigraphical Reports 288, 1928-1929).
+The already-found inscriptions refer to deities such as Pooranu, Aludaya Nachiar, Udaiya Nachiar, and Mangala Devi.
+But the new incomplete inscription found in the temple is an important one.
 The Gudalur, land donation inscription mentions the deity name as Aludaiya Nachiar.

-For the inscriptions the Deity name found as Poorani, Aludaiya Nachiar, Udaiya Nachiar and Mangala Devi.
+For the inscriptions, the Deity's name is found as Poorani, Aludaiya Nachiar, Udaiya Nachiar, and Mangala Devi.
 None of the inscriptions mentions directly as Kannagi is to be noted.

-The Srilanka Mattakilappu, local poem that praises Kannagi as
+The Srilanka Mattakilappu, a local poem that praises Kannagi as

 காரணி நாரணி காளி கங்காயி